The Cheapest Cities in Europe to Fly to in 2023

 Bottom Line

-Starting your summer trip to Europe with flights to Spain, Ireland, Portugal, and Nordic countries is a surefire way to save on airfare.
+Starting your summer trip to Europe with flights to Spain, Ireland, Portugal, or Scandinavian countries is a surefire way to save on airfare.

 While we've seen airfare dropping across the board over to Europe, these destinations stand out as having the cheapest fares overall.
 Starting here, then connecting onward throughout Europe to your final destination is a sound strategy to save money on your next European excursion.